 (Not to mention Geraldo Rivero, who we’re sorry to report posted a semi-nude selfie.)

 They have become so predominant that Oxford Dictionaries officially admitted the word “selfie” into the club of legitimate words last year.

 And selfies have seemingly invaded every conceivable situation.
 Selfies at funerals?
 There's a tumblr site dedicated to that.
 Selfies at somber places, like Chernobyl and war memorials?
 Check.
-Not even a freeway closed to save a suicidal man from an overpass is off-limits, as evidenced by the shot below of people taking selfies with a jumper in the background.
+Not even a freeway closed to save a suicidal man from an overpass is off-limits, as evidenced by this shot of people taking selfies with a jumper in the background.
 Have we no selfie shame?

 In the latest selfie trend, sexy flight attendants across the globe have started “an underground network of mile-high selfies,” as the New York Post describes it, that they post on Instagram.
 Stretched out in planes with jaunty uniforms and lips puckered, some flight attendants say that it’s just part of a way to create camaraderie in the high-flying world.

 “Aviation is a very close-knit community,” said flight attendant and “Rants of a Sassy Stew” blogger Shawn Kathleen.
 “We get each other, because we’re living the same lifestyle.”

 Community through selfies; what next?
 It’s as if life is being lived through selfies alone.
 If Descartes were alive today, his most famous philosophical proposition may have ended up as, “I selfie, therefore I am.”

 Yet for all the millions of self portraits shared each day, there is a silver selfie lining.
 Sometimes, they are being put to good use.